-These represent the Bank of Finland’s claims arising from the transfer of foreign reserve assets to the ECB, when the Bank joined the Eurosystem.
-Pursuant to Article 30.2 of the Statute of the ESCB, these contributions are fixed in proportion to NCBs’ share in the subscribed capital of the ECB, meaning the size of the item changes when the ECB capital key changes.
+These represent the Bank of Finland’s claims arising from the transfer of foreign reserve assets to the ECB when the Bank joined the Eurosystem.
+Pursuant to Article 30.2 of the Statute of the ESCB, the contribution of each NCB is fixed in proportion to its share in the subscribed capital of the ECB, meaning the size of the item changes whenever the ECB capital key is adjusted.
 The remuneration of these claims is calculated daily at the latest available marginal interest rate used by the Eurosystem in its tenders for main refinancing operations, adjusted to reflect a zero return on the gold component.

 8.3 Net claims related to the allocation of euro banknotes within the Eurosystem

-At the end of 2021, the balance sheet item totalled EUR 8,263.0 million (EUR 6,871.6 million in 2020).
-The increase in comparison to 2020 was due to the increase of 2.7% in banknotes put into circulation by the Bank of Finland in 2021 as well as the rise of 7.7% in banknotes in circulation in the Eurosystem as a whole.
+At the end of 2022 the balance sheet item totalled EUR 8,009.9 million (EUR 8,263.0 million in 2021).
+The change in comparison to 2021 was due to the increase of 4.0% in banknotes put into circulation by the Bank of Finland in 2022 as well as the rise of 1.8% in banknotes in circulation in the Eurosystem as a whole.
 The remuneration of these claims is calculated daily at the latest available marginal interest rate used by the Eurosystem in its tenders for main refinancing operations.

 8.4 Other claims within the Eurosystem (net) or liability item Other liabilities within the Eurosystem (net)

-Regarding the first component, the year-end net transfers via TARGET2 had a credit balance of EUR 25,282.4 million.
+The year-end net transfers via TARGET2 had a credit balance of EUR 39,252.0 million.
 The remuneration of this position is calculated daily at the latest available marginal interest rate used by the Eurosystem in its tenders for main refinancing operations.

-The second component, i.e. the position vis-à-vis the ECB in respect of the annual pooling and allocation of monetary income within the Eurosystem NCBs, had a debit balance of EUR -483.1 million at year-end (see ‘Net result of pooling of monetary income’ in the notes on the profit and loss account).
+The position vis-à-vis the ECB in respect of the annual pooling and allocation of monetary income within the Eurosystem national central banks had a debit balance of EUR -422.1 million at year-end (see ‘Net result of pooling of monetary income’ in the notes on the profit and loss account).